pfctgeorge/Presentation/README.md

-HTML presentation framework
+HTML Presentation Framework
 ---------------------------

 **About this repo**

 + A simple HTML presentation framework.
 Currently only Chrome and Safari are supported.
-Fork is welcome.

-**How to use**

-+ Back  : up arrow, left arrow or PageUp.
-+ Next  : down arrow, right arrow, PageDown or Space
-+ First : Home.
-+ Last  : End.

 **Read the blog post**